sophia-li-he/xiaoouzhang.github.io/_posts/2018-7-27-collaborative.md

 ## Introduction

 This post is a follow up discussion of [an earlier work](https://github.com/xiaoouzhang/Collaborative-Deep-Learning-for-Recommender-Systems) about recommender systems for the [Santander dataset](https://www.kaggle.com/c/santander-product-recommendation) using a hybrid model combining the stacked denoising autoencoder (SDAE) with matrix factorization (MF) algorithm.
-I will focus on using the model to interpret the patterns of the dataset.
+I will focus on how to use the model to interpret the patterns of the dataset.

 ## What Can We Get from the Dataset
 The key information extracted from the dataset is the rating matrix and the side information of clients.
 The size of the rating matrix is (client number) $$\times$$ (product number).
 Each matrix element $$r_{ij}$$ is the total number of months that the client $$i$$ has used the product $$j$$ from 2015-01-28 to 2016-03-28.
 The record from 2016-03-28 to 2016-05-28 is reserved for validation and testing process.
 Note that we can build a recommender system only using the rating matrix by collaborative filtering (specifcally, MF algorithm).